iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.1.2

+- fixed a bug where path names in #: comments that did not have a colon and a line number were not being extracted properly

 ### v1.1.1

 - fixed a bug where every resource from the PO file had its own file tag